clojurebridge-minneapolis/curriculum/lightning-talks/clojurekoans.md

 What the heck is a koan?

-  - A kōan (公案) is a story, dialogue, question, or statement, which is used in Zen-practice to provoke the "great doubt", and test a student's progress in Zen practice.
+  - A kōan is a story, dialogue, question, or statement, which is used in Zen-practice to provoke the "great doubt", and test a student's progress in Zen practice.

 How does this relate to learning clojure?